-In the 2019-20 school year, we continue to provide leadership representation, advocate for equitable, sound classroom practices, and host and facilitate professional learning opportunities to bring our vision closer to fruition.
+In the 2021-21 school year, we continue to provide leadership representation, advocate for equitable, sound classroom practices, and host and facilitate virtual, and when we are able, in-person professional learning opportunities to bring our vision closer to fruition.

 Early Learning also supports and includes representation at the local, regional and state level for those serving the 0-5 population through the Quality Rating Improvement System know as Quality Counts.

-School Districts are invited to apply for District Design Team grants.
-The District Design Teams are comprised of administrators, preschool and elementary principals, program directors, coaches, teachers, and parents.
+ACOE's District Design Teams is a funded strategy comprised of district administrators, preschool and elementary principals, program directors, coaches, teachers, and parents.
 District Design Teams meet monthly to utilize data from sources such as kindergarten readiness assessments, Smarter Balanced assessment, and the other tools in order to design, develop, and deliver goals, strategies, and implementation plans to interrupt gaps in achievement and thereby change outcomes for our earliest learners.

 Our professional development opportunities are posted on Eventbrite.com.
 A sampling of offerings includes:

-- Inclusion utilizing Universal Design for Learning and grounded in the California Foundations and Frameworks
+- *Virtual cohort for coaches and teacher participants.
+Advanced inclusion strategies utilizing Universal Design for Learning and grounded in the California Foundations and Frameworks

 - Supporting and Implementing Authentic Family Partnerships